 Shakshuka Recipe

 Shakshuka is a popular dish that hails from North Africa and the Middle East.
 Traditionally made with eggs poached in a spicy tomato-based sauce, this dish has gained international recognition for its comforting and vibrant flavors.
-While the original version includes eggs, vegetarian variations abound, offering an equally delightful meal that’s healthy, hearty, and full of vegetables.
-Let’s dive into a veggie-focused exploration of Shakshuka.

 The Base: Tomatoes, Peppers, and Onions